 Conventional medical treatment for adenomyosis was historically a hysterectomy; however, many conservative and less invasive approaches are increasingly being used in recent times with much success.

 Adenomyosis requires treatment to reduce discomfort and create holistic health.
 Below are 11 treatment options that can help manage adenomyosis naturally.

 - Regulate oestrogen dominance to reduce the severity of PMS symptoms such as swelling, pain and other common complaints.
-Happy Greens is the perfect solution to improve hormone metabolism and curtail oestrogen dominance.

 - Essential fatty acids such as fish oil and anti-inflammatory herbs like Boswellia, Devil's Claw, Cramp Bark, and Eucommia can help reduce localised congestion and inflammation of the pelvic region.

 - Practise meditation and get emotional support to help manage bouts of pain associated with the condition.

 - Address heavy bleeding to lessen the pain.
 There are many herbal remedies available at holistic health stores.
 In severe cases, however, conventional medicines may be required to stem the bleeding.